vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 * At least 9 hours before the time I absolutely need to get out of bed

-The earliest time by which I should be in bed is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

 Worked example: Let's say that these days, I tend to get up around 8 AM, I need to be up by 9:30 AM for a work meeting at 10:30 AM, and my alarm is set for 8:45 AM.
 The respective latest sleeping time constraints imposed by these are 1 AM, 1:30 AM, and 12:45 AM.
 The earliest of these is 12:45 AM, so the latest time I can get in bed is 12:45 AM.

+During cold winter days, I should expect to need 1 to 2 additional hours of sleep.
+As a rule of thumb, add one hour to the first constraint, 45 minutes to the second constraint, and 30 minutes to the third constraint:

+* At least 8 hours before the beginning of thr range of time at which I naturally wake up

+* At least 8 hours 45 minutes before the time I have set my alarm for

+* At least 9.5 hours before the time I absolutely need to get out of bed

+The earliest time by which I should be in bed is 2 hours earlier than the latest time, unless I am feeling fatigue that makes me want to go to bed earlier than that.

 Also, **don't get into bed less than 3 hours after finishing my last meal**.